-Plug & Play: Recently, lots of attention has been paid to the area of (dynamic) web service composition [24,26].
-In particular, the emergence of WS-BPEL (Business Process Execution Language) has resulted in many research activities (e.g., on match making [25]) as well as new process composition tools and service flow engines (e.g., IBM WebSphere Process Server or SAP Netweaver).
+Plug & Play: Recently, lots of attention has been paid to the area of (dynamic) web service composition [11,13].
+In particular, the emergence of WS-BPEL (Business Process Execution Language) has resulted in many research activities (e.g., on match making [12]) as well as new process composition tools and service flow engines (e.g., IBM WebSphere Process Server or SAP Netweaver).
 How to provide intelligent support for finding the right web services or partners, however, has not been a research topic in ADEPT2 so far.
 Nevertheless, the basic functionality for composing services in a process-oriented way is already provided by ADEPT2 as described in Section 2.
-In particular, ADEPT2 is able to invoke any kind of standard component (including web services and Java components); it further offers powerful interface to integrate any application component with little programming effort.
+In particular, ADEPT2 is able to invoke any kind of standard component (including web services and Java components); it further offers powerful interfaces to integrate arbitrary application components with little programming effort.

-Process choreography & orchestration.
-Though a distributed variant of ADEPT1, which supports distributed process execution, has been developed [10, 11] and some attention was paid to interworkflow coordination [12, 13], the focus of ADEPT2 has been on orchestration; i.e., on the coordination and enactment of (business) processes from the viewpoint of one company.
-Opposed to that, conversation languages like WS-CDL or WSCI have been designed for defining the global choreography of different partner processes (i.e., for cross-organizational processes where each partner runs an internal process and provides a public view on it based on which it can exchange messages with other partners).
+Process Choreography & Orchestration.
+Though a distributed variant of ADEPT1, which supports distributed process execution, has been developed [14, 15] and some attention was paid to inter-workflow coordination [16, 17], the focus of ADEPT2 is on orchestration; i.e., on the coordination and enactment of (business) processes from the viewpoint of one company.
+Opposed to that, conversation languages like WS-CDL or WSCI have been designed for defining the choreography of different partner processes (i.e., for global processes where each partner runs an internal process and provides a public view on it based on which it exchanges messages with partners).

 A promising integration variant of ADEPT2 with such web service standards is conceivable: While ADEPT2 defines and manages internal (i.e., private) processes, WS-BPEL can be used for describing public process views and WS-CDL for defining the choreography of partner processes based on these public views (i.e., the global protocol based on which the processes of the different partners communicate).
 The advantage of this approach would be that with ADEPT2 any application component and particularly interactive process steps can be called within the internal processes.
-This is useful since internal processes typically comprise a mix of interactive and automatic activities as well as a variety of different application functions such as Java components, Web services, but also complex ERP system functions.
+This is useful since internal processes typically comprise a mix of interactive and automated activities as well as a variety of different application functions.
 Using the ADEPT2 technology the correctness of the modeled (plugged) processes can be guaranteed based on the formal checks on, for example, control and data flow.

 Adaptive Process Management: The flexible support of business processes has been a hot topic in research for a long time.
-Mostly, approaches either deal with ad-hoc deviations at process instance level or process schema evolution [2, 14, 15].
+Mostly, approaches either deal with ad-hoc deviations at process instance level or process schema evolution [3, 18, 19].
 The same applies for commercial systems offering some, but very limited flexibility (e.g., Staffware or Ultimus Workflow).
-Only few approaches and prototypes [16, 17] allow for both kinds of process changes, but in an isolated manner.
+Only few approaches and prototypes [20, 21, 22] allow for both kinds of process changes, but in an isolated manner.
 To our best knowledge, ADEPT2 is the only adaptive PMS which supports ad-hoc deviations, process schema evolution, and their interplay based on a sound theoretical framework and within one implemented system.

 Finally, several approaches exist that allow to define "placeholder activities" in a process model for which a concrete sub-process can be bound or modeled during runtime.
-Representatives of this system category include PocketsOfFlexibility [28] and Worklets [29].
-Typically, late modeling has to be finished before instantiating the corresponding sub-process.
-Though late binding and late modeling increase process flexibility (see [27] for a detailed discussion), they do not allow for structural changes of already running instances.
-Recently a list of change patterns and change support features have emerged, which allow to systematically compare change and flexibility support in existing PAIS [27].
+Representatives of this system category include PocketsOfFlexibility [23] and Worklets [24].
+Typically, late modeling has to be finished before creating the corresponding sub-process instance.
+Though late binding and late modeling increase process flexibility (see [2] for a detailed discussion), they do not allow for structural changes of already running instances.
+Recently a list of change patterns and change support features have emerged, which allow to systematically compare change and flexibility support in existing PAIS [2].